ychen-207523/Sentimental-Analyzer-Pro/README.md

 Extend the analysis to the Facebook, Twitter and LinkedIn Posts

 ---
+<a name="Connectwithus"></a>
 ## Connect with us
-- Want to share you feedback or raise any issue
+- Want to share you feedback or raise any issue [click here](https://noteforms.com/forms/query-form-i4mw2s)
 - Need instant help ? discuss over community chat to get help from other community members
 - Join our mailing list for regular updates
 - Or just want to be part of our journey and get to know more about the C.E.L.T and it's team

-**Visit our web page to be part of [C.E.L.T. community](https://factual-squash-083.notion.site/C-E-L-T-The-Sentiment-Analyzer-f771d9e92c494c9b85a4faeb6e3621a1?pvs=4)**
+**Visit our web page to be part of [C.E.L.T. community](https://factual-squash-083.notion.site/C-E-L-T-The-Sentiment-Analyzer-f771d9e92c494c9b85a4faeb6e3621a1)**

 ---